 How to Pair AirPods to an Android Smartphone

 AirPods pair to an Android smartphone like any other Bluetooth device, but you there are some specific steps to follow.

 - Open up the AirPods case.

 - Go to the Bluetooth settings on your Android device.

 - On the AirPods case, hold the pairing button at the back.

 - Look for AirPods in the list of Bluetooth accessories and then tap the "Pair" button.

-Even without many of the bells and whistles available on iOS devices, AirPods have some attractive features that may appeal to Android users, though there are wire-free Android specific options like the Galaxy Buds and the Pixel Buds that Android users might want to look at.
+Even without many of the bells and whistles available on iOS devices, AirPods have some attractive features that may appeal to Android users, though there are wire-free Android specific options that Android users might want to look at.

 Many AirPods users find them to be quite comfortable and stable in the ears, with little risk of them falling out, and the battery life is absolutely appealing.
+Apple in 2021 introduced the AirPods 3, which have a more refined fit that's even more comfortable in the ears.
 AirPods have a charging case that provides 24 hours of battery life in a portable, compact form factor.
 The case is also easy to charge, so long as you have a Lightning cable.

 There's one major reason that you might want to avoid AirPods on Android, and that's audio quality.
-The Sound Guys outline the poor performance of AAC on Android compared to an iPhone, suggesting you might get degraded streaming on Android because of the way Android handles Bluetooth codecs.
+Apple's AAC codec does not perform as well on Android as it does on the iPhone, so there may be degraded streaming on Android because of the way Android handles Bluetooth codecs.